Lyuboslav03/game-hive-angular-project/server/readme.md

 ```

 ## Post Game
-Creates new Theme with the first post of the author and returns the theme as json.
+Creates new Game with the first post of the author and returns the theme as json.

 ### URL --> ```/games```